helpbuttons/helpbuttons/README.md

 you might need to run also (if you never built the project before) `$ yarn write-version`

+also don't forget to run the migrations on the api
+`$ cd api yarn migration:run`

 ## Key Elements, Components and Layouts

 To see a preview of all the styled key pieces that conform the app, open http://localhost:3000/RepositoryPage.